gwenwindflower/octocatalog/README.md

 There are a few steps to get started with this project.
 We'll need to:

 1. Clone the project locally.
-2. Setup Python, then install the dependencies and other tooling.
+2. Set up Python, then install the dependencies and other tooling.
 3. Extract and load the data into DuckDB.
 4. Transform the data with dbt.
 5. Build the BI platform with Evidence.